cj-mills/christianjmills/_posts/2022-5-28-Deep-Learning-in-Unity.md

 ## Summary

 This post introduced the Barracuda inference library for the Unity game engine.
 Barracuda is not the only option to perform inference in Unity, but it provides a good starting point.
-A follow-up post will walk through training a model using the [fastai library](https://docs.fast.ai/), exporting it to ONNX format, and performing inference with it in a Unity project using the Barracuda library.
+A follow-up tutorial series will walk through training a model using the [fastai library](https://docs.fast.ai/), exporting it to ONNX format, and performing inference with it in a Unity project using the Barracuda library.